netdata/blog/blog/2023-07-07-hidden-costs-ofmonitoring/index.md

 In conclusion, while Prometheus and Grafana are powerful, comprehensive monitoring solutions, achieving a setup that is complete, fit for purpose, and efficient often requires considerable expertise, time, and ongoing effort.

-## Datadog, Dynatrace, NewRelic and other commercial SaaS
+## Datadog, Dynatrace, NewRelic (Commercial Centralized Monitoring references)

 _"The DataDog pricing model is actually pretty easy.
 For 500 hosts or less, you just sign over your company and all its assets to them.
 If >500 hosts, you need to additionally raise VC money." - [wingerd33](https://www.reddit.com/r/devops/comments/13ky2iq/datadog_where_does_it_hurt/?utm_source=share&utm_medium=web2x&context=3) on reddit_